Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action

-\item At late times, our fractional model reproduces a de Sitter--like accelerated regime with $a(t)\sim e^{H_\alpha t}$, $\rho_{\rm eff}\to \mathrm{const.}$ and $w_{\rm eff}\to -1$, thus mimicking the background dynamics of a $\Lambda$CDM universe with $K=0$.
-The crucial difference is that, in our framework, the accelerated expansion does not originate from an explicit cosmological constant term in Einstein's equations or from a phenomenological dark--energy fluid, but rather from fractional modifications of the mechanical energy, encoded in the kinetic and potential sectors associated with the parameter $\alpha$.
-This identifies $\alpha$ as a structural deformation parameter interpolating between purely Newtonian dynamics and relativistic--like accelerated expansion, and opens the possibility of constraining $\alpha$ directly from late--time observations.
+\item At late times, our fractional model reproduces a de Sitter-like accelerated regime with $a(t)\sim e^{H_\alpha t}$, $\rho_{\rm eff}\to \mathrm{const.}$ and $w_{\rm eff}\to -1$, thus mimicking the background dynamics of a $\Lambda$CDM universe for a spatially flat FLRW metric.
+The crucial difference is that, in our framework, the accelerated expansion does not originate from an explicit cosmological constant term in Einstein's equations or from a phenomenological dark-energy fluid, but rather from fractional modifications of the mechanical energy, encoded in the kinetic and potential sectors associated with the parameter $\alpha$.
+This identifies $\alpha$ as a structural deformation parameter interpolating between purely Newtonian dynamics and relativistic-like accelerated expansion, and opens the possibility of constraining $\alpha$ directly from late-time observations.
 Furthermore, the fractional effective density and pressure satisfy their own continuity equations, while the ordinary matter component obeys the standard Newtonian continuity law.
-Hence, the fractional and matter sectors are naturally decoupled at the background level, providing a mechanical interpretation of a dark--energy--like component emerging from fractional time dynamics rather than being postulated at the level of spacetime geometry.
+Hence, the fractional and matter sectors are naturally decoupled at the background level, providing a mechanical interpretation of a dark-energy-like component emerging from fractional dynamics rather than being postulated at the level of spacetime geometry.

 \end{itemize}